L400-RTI/Training-material/modules/02 - Real-Time Hub.md

 - Column order
 - Formatting irregularities (e.g., delimiters, quoting)

-If multiple files are uploaded at once, the engine allows the user to select a *representative sample* for schema inference.
+If multiple files are uploaded at once, the engine allows the user to select a _representative sample_ for schema inference.
 This is crucial in scenarios where batch files may vary slightly in structure.
 Once inferred, the schema is shown to the user for validation and optionally edited before ingestion.

 ### Benefits

 - **Speed**: Users can go from file to live ingestion in minutes without manually writing table definitions.
-- **Reduced friction**: Schema inference enables non-expert users (e.g., data analysts) to participate in ingestion workflows.
+- **Reduced friction**: Schema inference enables non-expert users (e.g., data analysts) to paReal-Time Intelligencecipate in ingestion workflows.
 - **Consistency**: Inferred schemas can be reused and promoted to shared ingestion pipelines.

 ### Considerations for Advanced Users